gbouras13/dnaapler/README.md

 * `dnaapler custom`: Reorients your sequence to begin with a custom amino acid FASTA format gene that you specify
 * `dnaapler mystery`: Reorients your sequence to begin with a random CDS
 * `dnaapler nearest`: Reorients your sequence to begin with the first CDS (nearest to the start).
 Designed for fixing sequences where a CDS spans the breakpoint.
+* `dnaapler bulk`: Reorients multiple contigs to begin with the desired start gene - either dnaA, terL, repA or a custom gene.

 ## Installation